 The Playford Trust, in partnership with WSP, offers a $7000 scholarship for a student in Honours or fourth-year studying civil, structural, mechanical or electrical engineering.

-WSP is one of the world’s leading engineering professional services consulting firms.
-We are dedicated to our local communities and propelled by international brainpower.
-We are technical experts and strategic advisors including engineers, technicians, scientists, planners, surveyors, environmental specialists, as well as other design, program and construction management professionals.
-We design lasting Property & Buildings, Transportation & Infrastructure, Resources (including Mining and Industry), Water, Power and Environmental solutions, as well as provide project delivery and strategic consulting services.
+WSP is one of the world’s leading engineering professional services consulting firms, dedicated to local communities and propelled by international brainpower.
+They are technical experts and strategic advisors including engineers, technicians, scientists, planners, surveyors, environmental specialists, as well as other design, program and construction management professionals.
+They design lasting Property & Buildings, Transportation & Infrastructure, Resources (including Mining and Industry), Water, Power and Environmental solutions, as well as provide project delivery and strategic consulting services.

 The successful applicant will have the opportunity to develop their skills and enhance their industry participation through a summer vacation placement with WSP.
 The work placement will involve technical engineering design, site inspections/surveys, and design modelling within the Transport, Property, Resources, Environment or Water sectors within WSP.
 The work experience will be for up to a six week flexible period and offers the opportunity for a potential ongoing paid internship and future employment.